Originally Published: 04 March 2020

 If you are contacted by NHS Test and Trace

-If you have been contacted by the NHS Test and Trace service and alerted that you have been in close contact with someone who tests positive for the virus, you will need to isolate for 14 days, even if you have no symptoms.
+If you have been contacted by the NHS Test and Trace service and alerted that you have been in close contact with someone who tests positive for the virus, you will need to isolate for 10 days, even if you do not have symptoms.

 Full details about the NHS Test and Trace service can be found here.